Faith-Informed Therapy for Black Women

 Investment

-• This isn’t surface-level support.
-This is deep, reflective, and transformative work designed to help you unlearn self-abandonment, reconnect with your truth, and build a life that finally feels like you.
+- This isn’t surface-level support.
+This is deep, reflective, and transformative work designed to help you unlearn self-abandonment, reconnect with your truth, and build a life that finally feels like

 What’s included?

-• Integration of Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), and Positive Psychology.
+- Integration of Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), and Positive Psychology— chosen specifically for patterns of over-functioning and self-erasure, not applied generically.

 Frequently asked questions